 • Attend an Interview (if required): Some consulates may verify your intentions.

 • Processing Time: The consulate will decide within one month.
 If approved, you’ll receive a visa sticker.
 If denied, you’ll get a reasoned decision and can appeal judicially (consult a lawyer).
+You must submit you visa application with a minimum of 2 months before the course start date.

 Important: After May 20, 2025, visa applications cannot be made in Spain; apply from your home country.